LSE's FTSE stock market suffers longest outage in years

 Prior to that, the market was shut until lunchtime one day in February 2011.

-Reuters News’ parent Thomson Reuters (TRI.TO) (TRI.N) holds a 45% stake in financial data and news provider Refinitiv.
+Reuters News’ parent Thomson Reuters holds a 45% stake in financial data and news provider Refinitiv.
 Thomson Reuters will own 15% in LSE after the proposed deal closes.

 Reporting by Shashwat Awasthi, Noor Zainab Hussain and Muvija A in Bengaluru and and Josephine Mason in London; editing by Jason Neely and Keith Weir